coffee19850519/single_cell_spatial_image/README.md

             |__top5_evaluation.csv
    ```
 *	The folder 'RGB_images' stores generative visuals of tissue architectures from different embedding parameters.
-*	The folder 'segmentation_map' stores visuals of predictive tissue architectures with top5 Moran's I.
+*	The folder 'segmentation_map' provides visuals of predictive tissue architectures with top5 Moran's I.
 *	The file 'top5_evaluation.csv' records various evaluation metrics corresponding to the predictions.
 *	This Demo takes 30-35 mins to generate all results on a machine with a 64-core CPU.